HowardHinnant/bbi/README.md

 ## Mixed mode arithmetic

-If two different bbi types appear in an arithmetic operation, as long as they have the same Policy, the operation will continue by converting both to their `common_type` and continuing as normal.
+If two different bbi types appear in an arithmetic operation, as long as they have the same Policy the operation will proceed normally after converting both to their `common_type`.
 If one of the operands is a built-in integral type, it will first be converted to the integral\'s equivalent bbi integral type with the same Policy as the other operand.